Russell-Loh-NUS/deardiary/README.md

 1. Clone the repository into your local machine.
 2. Open Command Prompt/Terminal and run `mongod` to start MongoDB.
 3. Open another Command Prompt/Terminal window and `cd` into the cloned repository.
+4. Run `npm install` to install the dependencies.
-4. Run `npm run dev` to start the NodeJS server locally.
+5. Run `npm run dev` to start the NodeJS server locally.

 ### Making API requests
 There are two ways to call the APIs which is either locally or to the deployed endpoint.
 The instruction for both is similar except that they differ in their respective endpoints that you will be making the calls to.